patmoore/grandperspective/docs/README.txt

 and Delete actions to be precise; the Open icon is my own concoction).

-Thanks to the many users that have reported bugs and suggested improvements, many of which have been taken into account.
+Thanks to the many users that have reported bugs and suggested improvements.
 This has definitely made the application better than it would otherwise have been.
+Lucky0 deserves a special mention for the amount of useful feedback given.

 Finally thanks to all that have helped to get the word out about the application.
 Developing the application may be fun, but having actual